javif89/howtohomelab.fyi/docs/guides/basics/networking.md

 This can also be represented as:

 `10.0.0.20/24`

+See [CIDR](../../homelab-topics/networking/cidr.md) for further explanation of that syntax.

 Meaning that the first 24 bits of the IP address are used for the subnet.